quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #fig-stream-send-states title="States for Send Streams"}

-The sending part of stream that the endpoint initiates (types 0 and 2 for clients, 1 and 3 for servers) is opened by the application or application protocol.
+The sending part of stream that the endpoint initiates (types 0 and 2 for clients, 1 and 3 for servers) is opened by the application.
 The "Ready" state represents a newly created stream that is able to accept data from the application.
 Stream data might be buffered in this state in preparation for sending.

 Sending the first STREAM or STREAM_DATA_BLOCKED frame causes a send stream to enter the "Send" state.
 An implementation might choose to defer allocating a